What are Workflows?

 - Perform a booking that requires calling several APIs in sequence

-Pre-call workflows use the Make Call action from the Diga piece to initiate outbound calls.
+Call launcher workflows use the Make Call action from the Diga piece to initiate outbound calls.
 They can be triggered by any external event: a CRM record change, a form submission, a scheduled time, or a webhook.
 Common use cases:- Call leads automatically after they complete a form

 - Scheduled follow-up campaigns